gmalysa/flux-link/README.md

 flux-link
 =========

 A control flow management library for Node.js, designed to help manage program flow in callback-heavy situations.
+This is not an implementation of promises, and it has a very different theoretical approach to the problem.

 ## Installation